- General Questions

 • Bags without handles for product protection (produce, meat, prescriptions)

-• For locally-regulated stores only: Compliant reusable bags (with 10-cent minimum charge)
+• Only for stores that DO NOT sell food and/or alcohol: Compliant reusable bags (with 10-cent minimum charge)

 • Bags without handles for product protection (produce, meat, prescriptions)

-• For locally-regulated stores only: Compliant reusable bags (with 10-cent minimum charge)
+• Only for stores that DO NOT sell food and/or alcohol: Compliant reusable bags (with 10-cent minimum charge)

 At least 10 cents per bag, itemized on the receipt.
-You keep all revenue.
+Stores keep all revenue.

 Yes.
 The ordinance requires a minimum of 10 cents, but individual store operators may charge more.

-You may find an alternate use for them in your business or donate them to charitable reuse organizations like food banks.
-Distribution to customers is prohibited.
+You may find an alternate use for them in your business, sell or donate them to an eating establishment or retail store that does not sell food or alcohol, or donate them to charitable reuse organizations like food banks.
+Download a list of locations to donate non-compliant bags.

-No. Neither county nor state law requires providing bags.
+No. Neither local nor state law requires retailers to provide bags.
 However, whichever bag type(s) a store chooses to offer consumers at checkout must comply with ordinance standards.

 All proceeds from the sale of bags are retained by the retailer with no use restrictions.